Ear Center: Long-Term Hearing Results with the Kraus K-Helix Prostheses

 The clinical study is ongoing and results will be updated as data is gathered.

-Results for the Kraus K-Helix Prostheses used for other ossicular reconstructions are in process:
+Studies in process for the Kraus K-Helix Prostheses used for other ossicular reconstructions are in process:

-- Incus-to-Stapes (Kraus K-Helix Crown)
+- Incus-to-Stapes (Kraus K-Helix Crown) in non-chronic ears (Esteem II explants)- in process

-- Malleus-to-Stapes (Kraus K-Helix Crown)
+- Malleus-to-Stapes (Kraus K-Helix Crown) - in process

-- Malleus-to-Footplate, mobile or fixed (Kraus K-Helix Piston)
+- Malleus-to-Footplate, mobile or fixed (Kraus K-Helix Piston) - in process